 For the area bounded by latitude 50N, the French coast between Cap de la Hague and Île de Bréhat and longitude 3W.

-Sea state: Moderate in the south to rough in the north, increasing rough to very rough mid morning.
+Sea state: Slight in the south to rather rough in the north with a low swell.

 Weather: Occasional drizzle and patchy mist or fog spreading in from the west by late afternoon, clearing after midnight.

 Visibility: Good becoming moderate, occasionally poor or very poor for a time.